 So, how does a benign hobby turn into an addiction?
 Like other behavioral addictions, getting addicted to social media can damage your brain.
 You may use social media compulsively and unduly.
 You can become so conditioned to scrolling through posts, images, and videos that it hampers other regions of your life.

 Some experts calculate up to 10 percent of people in the United States have social media addiction.
-However, due to how day-to-day social media use is in general, the numeral of those who have social media addiction may be more elevated.
+However, due to how day-to-day social media use is in general, the number of those who have social media addiction may be more elevated.

 Not everyone who uses social media will develop an addiction.
 Since this activity is becoming more affordable to more people, they may develop an addiction to social media at some moment in their lives.

-The Rise of social media and the Dangers to Our Mental Health
+The Rise of Social Media and the Dangers to Our Mental Health

-The social media shift has been nourished by the human urge to convey and betterment in digital technology.
+The social media shift has been nourished by the human urge to convey betterment in digital technology.
 It is a story about showing and encouraging personal connections.

 The 2019 Pew Research Center statement on social media use revealed that 72% of American adults utilize social media.
 In 2005, the year after Facebook ran live, that number was 5%.